This website uses cookies to ensure you get the best experience on our website. Learn more

 Mara Expedition Camp: Our full report

-The small and luxurious Mara Expedition Camp is located in riverine forest on the banks of the narrow Ntiakatek ...
+The small and smart Mara Expedition Camp is located in a patch of woodland atop a low hill, just outside ...

-...
-River, just inside the northern border of the Maasai Mara National Reserve.
-While it is also very close to the edge of the Olare Motorogi Conservancy, it is actually a member of the Mara North Conservancy, so well placed to explore that game-viewing area (unlimited game drives in both Mara North Conservancy and the national reserve are included in your activities), and to witness the wildebeest migration in season.
+... the northern border of the Maasai Mara National Reserve.
+While it is also very close to the edge of the Olare Motorogi Conservancy, it is actually a member of the Mara North Conservancy, so well placed to explore that game-viewing area (unlimited game drives in both Mara North Conservancy and the Maasai Mara National reserve are included in your activities), and to witness the wildebeest migration in season.

 Mara Expedition was designed as the bushcamp equivalent of its established sister camp, Mara Plains, which has an exceptional reputation for high standards and top-quality guiding.
-When we stayed in March 2017, we found Mara Expedition to be much simpler in style, yet in quality of food, service and guiding it certainly rivalled its more luxurious sibling, and we were very impressed.
+When we last visited, we found Mara Expedition to be slightly simpler in style and size than its luxurious sister camp, yet it certainly kept pace in regards to its quality of food, service, and guiding.

-Mara Expedition’s setting is in ideal leopard territory and at the right time of the year (between August and November, though it can vary widely) the great wildebeest migration passes right through camp.
+Mara Expedition’s setting is near to leopard territory and at the right time of the year (between August and November, though it can vary widely) the great wildebeest migration passes right through camp.

 Each en-suite bathroom features twin beaten-brass basins with hand soap, and soap for washing delicates in lovely antique-style silver pots and wooden trinket boxes.
-A spacious walk-in safari shower occupies the centre of the room – with hot water supplied on request and Kenyan toiletries provided.
+A spacious walk-in safari shower is located to the side of the washbasins – with hot water available 24/7 and Kenyan toiletries provided.
 There is also a flushing toilet.

-Like the bedroom tents, the central mess tent also looks out across the narrow river and is decorated in similar style, with dark wooden chests, gorgeous leather and beaded floor cushions, brass lamps and Persian rugs.
-On one side of the tent is a lounge area, while the other hosts a large table for convivial communal dining.
+Like the bedroom tents, the central mess tent also looks out across the lawns and is decorated in a similar style, with dark wooden chests, deep leather and beaded floor cushions, brass lamps, and colourful rugs.
+On one side of the tent is a lounge area, while the other hosts a large table for convivial dining.
+Impressive life-size prints of Beverley and Dereck's wildlife photographs hang framed upon the walls.

-Mara Expedition also has a loosely termed 'shop' – which is more like a swag bag – that has some beaded jewellery and interesting artefacts.
-Guests are welcome to visit the more comprehensive shop at Mara Plains, which is a five minute drive away.
+Mara Expedition also has a shop with some beaded jewellery and interesting artefacts.
+Guests are welcome to visit the more comprehensive shop at Mara Plains, which is a five-minute drive away.

 The activities at Mara Expedition focus very firmly on wildlife.
 The surrounding bush is prime big-cat country and guests have some flexibility on how long and how far their game drives will go.
-The camp has good access to both the Maasai Mara National Reserve in which it stands, and the Olare Motorogi Conservancy, one of the Mara's more central private concessions, which is just to the north.
+The camp has good access to both the Maasai Mara National Reserve in which it stands, and the Mara North Conservancy, which spans out to the north.

-The camp has two open-sided Land Cruisers enabling panoramic views and great photographic opportunities – and the vehicles also have fully stocked fridges!
-Two Canon 50D cameras (with wide-angle and 100–400mm lenses) are available for guests to borrow on a first-come first-served basis), and you will be given the photos on a complimentary DVD at the end of your stay.
+The camp has four open-sided Land Cruisers enabling panoramic views and great photographic opportunities – and the vehicles also have fully stocked fridges.
+A Canon 50D camera (with wide-angle and 100–400mm lens) and pair of Swarovski binoculars is available for use in every guest tent, with a complimentary SD card containing photos from your stay provided at the end of your visit.
 The managers at Mara Expedition are also more than happy to offer photographic advice on request.

-In addition, guests may take to the skies for a hot-air balloon safari (at additional cost), and pay a visit to the local Maasai schools and community projects.
-Horse-riding is also possible for experienced riders at the nearby Ride Mara stables.
+In addition, you can take to the skies for a hot-air balloon safari (at additional cost), and pay a visit to the local Maasai schools and community projects.
+Mountain-biking is also possible near the airstrip, out on the open plains, with a backup vehicle in attendance if required, and massage treatments can be arranged with the spa therapist in your room.

 Our view

 Mara Expedition is a high-quality and luxurious bushcamp which has succeeded in combining a fairly traditional 'safari' feel with a high standard of guiding and service.
-With easy access to both the national reserve and the Olare Motorogi Conservancy, and no major road arteries nearby, the game-viewing experience is relatively exclusive by the standards of the (usually busy) national reserve.
-We absolutely love Mara Expedition and consider it to be one of the best camps in the Mara.
+With easy access to both the national reserve and the Mara North Conservancy, and no major road arteries nearby, the game-viewing experience is relatively exclusive by the standards of the (usually busy) national reserve.
+We absolutely love Mara Expedition and consider it to be one of the best camps in the Mara, as well as well suited for families.

 Geographics